 While nose bleeds are quite dramatic to witness (and not to mention very messy!) when they occur for these reasons, generally it’s not a huge deal.
 As long as the trauma that caused the bloody nose didn’t wreak too much other havoc, your dog will likely be just fine as soon as the bleeding stops.

-However, epistaxis can also be a sign that something more sinister is occurring.
+However, a bloody nose can also be a sign that something more sinister is occurring.
 If trauma is not suspected, the first thing that comes to mind when a dog comes in with a bloody nose is a blood clotting disorder.
-We’ve talked about these kinds of diseases before—when blood can’t clot, any wound or bump can be life threatening.
+When blood can’t clot, any wound or bump can be life threatening.
 Clotting issues known for causing epistaxis include: